On the Complexity of Quantum Field Theory: Conclusions and outlook

 \subsubsection{Acknowledgements}

 We are immensely grateful to Gal Binyamini for sharing his deep understanding of the relevant mathematical concepts with us.
 Furthermore, we would like to thank C\'esar Ag\'on, Mike Douglas, Gia Dvali, Arno Hoefnagels, Ro Jefferson, Jeroen Monnee, Eran Palti, David Prieto, and Javier Subils for useful discussions and comments.
+Furthermore, we thank the referees from JHEP for valuable comments on an earlier version.
 This research is supported, in part, by the Dutch Research Council (NWO) via a Vici grant.